 As you might expect, the Welsh were excellent on home soil and went through the whole of the qualification campaign unbeaten in front of their own supporters.
 They were less prolific on their travels, but ironically did beat Azerbaijan 2-0 in Baku – albeit at a different stadium.

 The standout feature of their qualifying was defensive stability, conceding just six goals in their eight games and only shipping two or more in a single game.

 It’s a smart ploy from head coach Ryan Giggs, because he knows that he has the attacking players in the likes of Gareth Bale, Aaron Ramsey and Daniel James to make the breakthrough at the other end of the pitch.

 Onto Switzerland now, who topped a group that also included Denmark and the Republic of Ireland.

 They were defensively sound too, shipping just six in eight, and while their own goals tally of 19 looks impressive remember that ten of those came against the hapless Gibraltar.

-We’re expecting their head coach, Vladimir Petkovic, to opt for a defence-first strategy as well, although they do have a pedigree for goals: they put three past Denmark in qualifying, and don’t forget their 5-2 victory over Belgium in the UEFA Nations League too.
+We’re expecting their head coach, Vladimir Petkovic, to opt for a defence-first strategy as well, although they do have a pedigree for goals: they put three past Denmark in qualifying, and don’t forget their 5-2 victory over Belgium in the Nations League too.